There are a number of end of year tax planning strategies that businesses can use to reduce their tax burden for 2018. Here are a few of them:

 Other Year-End Moves to Take Advantage Of

 Small Business Health Care Tax Credit.
-Small business employers with 25 or fewer full-time-equivalent employees (average annual wages of $52,000 in 2016) may qualify for a tax credit to help pay for employees' health insurance.
+Small business employers with 25 or fewer full-time-equivalent employees with average annual wages of $50,000 indexed for inflation (e.g., $52,400 in 2017) may qualify for a tax credit to help pay for employees' health insurance.
 The credit is 50 percent (35 percent for non-profits).